 The mission of AECEN is to promote improved compliance with environmental legal requirements in Asia through regional exchange of innovative policies and practices.

 Members are national and sub-national agencies from Asian countries committed to improving compliance and enforcement through regional cooperation and information exchange.
-Members presently include environmental agencies from: Cambodia, India, Indonesia, Japan, Korea, People’s Republic of China, Lao PDR, Malaysia, the Maldives, Nepal, Pakistan, Philippines, Singapore, Sri Lanka, Thailand, and Vietnam.
+Members presently include environmental agencies from: Cambodia, India, Indonesia, Japan, Korea, People’s Republic of China, Lao PDR, Malaysia, the Maldives, Mongolia, Nepal, Pakistan, Philippines, Singapore, Sri Lanka, Thailand, and Vietnam.
 For map of current members, please visit the Members Map page

 An Executive Committee, composed of representatives from members and sponsoring development agencies and donors, serves as the governing body of the Network.
-The Executive Committee will have no more than nine members, which will include representatives from seven member countries (two from South Asia, three from Southeast Asia, and two from East Asia) and three international development agencies.
+The Executive Committee will have no more than nine members, which will include representatives from seven member countries (two from South Asia, two from Southeast Asia, and two from East Asia) and three international development agencies.

 The AECEN Secretariat works with members to support the design and implementation of country and regional activities.
 Through an integrated mix of technical assistance, program coordination, small grants, and exchanges, the Secretariat supports the various activities of the Network.
 The Secretariat also provides an information support and coordination function, including assisting the AECEN Executive Committee to implement the Network’s work program and organizing the AECEN Annual Forum.
 The Secretariat is currently in a transitional phase from a USAID-funded project structure to a permanent home in the Institute for Global Environmental Strategies (IGES).

-United States Agency for International Development (USAID) - Through its regional program Environmental Cooperation-Asia (ECO-Asia), USAID works to promote the adoption and implementation of improved environmental laws, polices and institutional arrangements in seven Asian countries – Cambodia India, Indonesia, the Philippines, Sri Lanka, Thailand, and Vietnam.
+United States Agency for International Development (USAID) - Through its regional program Environmental Cooperation-Asia (ECO-Asia), USAID worked to promote the adoption and implementation of improved environmental laws, polices and institutional arrangements in seven Asian countries – Cambodia India, Indonesia, the Philippines, Sri Lanka, Thailand, and Vietnam.
 USAID is playing a key role in supporting the establishment of AECEN.

 Asian Development Bank (ADB) - A multilateral development finance institution, promotes economic and social progress by fighting poverty in Asia and the Pacific.
 Established in 1966, ADB is a multilateral development finance institution owned by 59 members, mostly from Asia and the Pacific.
 ADB is playing a key role in supporting the establishment of AECEN.